Natural Resources Strategy - A Framework for Forestry

 The following strategic directions provide the basis for future forestry policy.
 Specific rules and guidelines to support these directions will continue to be developed as the Natural Resources Strategy is approved and implemented.

 - Reduce the proportion of wood harvested by the clear cut method to no more than 50% of all forested lands over a five-year period.
-Commercial harvests will be registered with the Department of Natural Resources and progress will be reported annually.
+Commercial harvests will be registered with the Department of Lands and Forestry and progress will be reported annually.
 Existing ecosystem-based forest management analysis of Nova Scotia's forests identifies approximately 50% of the land is appropriate for uneven-aged management.
 The Code of Forest Practice will provide consistent principles and standards of ecosystem-based science to support the goal.

 - Prohibit the removal of whole trees from the forest site in order to maintain woody debris at these sites, with the exception of Christmas tree harvesting.
 This practice is important for soil and biodiversity maintenance and is consistent with the province's Renewable Electricity Plan.